KKostya/simple_jucaml/README.md

     opam install nocrypto
     opam install ZMQ

-Native toplevel is not supported by OCaml, thus only bytecode compiation is possible.
+Native toplevel is not supported by OCaml, thus only bytecode compilation is possible.

     corebuild jucaml.byte

 # Installation
-Execute the next line to see in which directories your Jupyter to looks for kernels
+Check in which directories your Jupyter looks for kernels.

     python -c "import jupyter_client.kernelspec as j; print '\n'.join(j.KernelSpecManager().kernel_dirs)"